mikesson/apigee-mint-node/README.md

-# Apigee Mint CLI / Node.js
+# Mint - Apigee Monetization Node.js tool

+This tool allows you to interact with Apigee Monetization settings and entities through automated scripts and YML config files.

+#Installation

 # Sample commands